Learning to tell then kiss, food-free dates and other essential secrets to looking for love in a time of allergy.

-Things were going well between the two lovebirds.
+Things were going well between the two.
 Then, after three months of seeing each other, he said he couldn’t be her boyfriend because of her food allergies.
 “I don’t want to worry all the time,” he told her – words that hurt her deeply.

 Finding That Someone

 That feeling is one that Randall Koop, 53, has struggled with since being diagnosed with a severe alpha-gal (or red meat) allergy that is acquired through a tick’s bite.
-After splitting from his wife of 25 years, Koop ventured back into the dating world last year with a new diagnosis and a completely altered lifestyle.
+After splitting from his wife of 25 years, Koop ventured back into the dating world in 2017 with a new diagnosis and a completely altered lifestyle.

-With his lesser-known but serious allergy – one that requires him to avoid everything from red meat to gelatin and dairy – he changed not only his diet, but also personal products such as soap, deodorant and shampoo because they contained animal fat byproducts.
+His is a serious allergy – one that requires him to avoid everything from red meat to gelatin and dairy.
+So he changed not only his diet, but also personal products such as soap, deodorant and shampoo because they contained animal fat byproducts.

-Since women’s makeup and creams often contain these ingredients too, Koop prefers that women he dates avoid such products, in case of a contact reaction.
+Since women’s makeup and creams often contain these ingredients too, Koop prefers that women he dates avoid such products.
+He wants to avoid a contact reaction.
 “You have to tell them what’s up before you even go on a date,” says Koop, who lives in Pryor Creek, Oklahoma.
 Unfortunately, he finds that many women don’t believe his allergy, or haven’t wanted to show up makeup-free for a date.

 While Dylan Brennan’s allergies to peanuts and tree nuts allergy are more common, he too has found they can complicate life with the ladies.
 The 26-year-old notes that at parties or at bars, if he was flirting with a girl and she leaned in for a kiss, he had to turn away.